 Do you also regularly experience difficulty obtaining the PDFs of publications?
 Either because they are behind a journal´s paywall or just not available online as PDF?
 There are several alternative ways to obtain these publications.

 Let´s assume you just searched PubMed for interesting articles on your favorite subject.
-PubMed contains over 30 million biomedical publications, including books, so you are likely to find many interesting articles there (see my blog on search strategies).
-Often from PubMed, you can click onto a journal´s site to obtain the article.
+PubMed contains over 33 million biomedical publications, including books, so you are likely to find many interesting articles there (see my blog on search strategies).
+From PubMed, you can often click onto a journal´s site to obtain the article.
 If you are working at a research institute many of these will be freely available to you as your institute will have a contract with many of the major publishers.
-If you, however, do not have institutional access, or if the journal is not covered under one of these deals, you will be asked to pay a fee.
-These fees can be pretty high per PDF (like $35), or you can pay a fixed amount for (un)limited access.
+However, if you do not have institutional access, or if the journal is not covered under one of these deals, you will be asked to pay a fee.
+These fees can be per PDF (e.g. $35), or a fixed amount for (un)limited access to articles in that journal.

-To avoid the frustration of having to pay you could opt for only searching PMC, which is similar to PubMed in that it also contains many biomedical publications, except a lot fewer (only around 6.4 million) than PubMed, with the difference that it only contains the articles that are freely accessible (open access).
+To avoid the frustration of having to pay you could opt for only searching PMC, which is similar to PubMed in that it also contains many biomedical publications, just fewer (only around 8 million) than PubMed, with the difference that it only contains the articles that are freely accessible (open access).
 There are however also other ways to obtain the PDFs you need.

 When publications are not available to you in PubMed or PMC

-Personally, I prefer to go to Research Gate which is a free online network for scientists to share publications, ask or answer questions, and that is used by over 17 million researchers.
+Personally, I prefer to go to Research Gate which is a free online network for scientists to share publications, ask or answer questions, and that is used by over 20 million researchers.
 Here it is very easy to request a PDF from one of the authors, as all are happy to share their work.
 If none of the authors happen to be on Research Gate you can always send an email to the corresponding author directly to request the PDF.
 This may just take a bit longer.
-You can usually find the email address of the corresponding author on PubMed, above the abstract under ´Author Information´.
-If it is not there, look for it on another publication from the same author.
+You can usually find the email address of the corresponding author on PubMed, under ´Author Information´ above the abstract.
+If it is not there, look for the email address on another publication from the same author.

 Another website that shares links to scientific publications is Free Full PDF.
 It is a search engine that crawls all sorts of websites for PDFs, among others from institutions and labs as these often share their own publications on their websites.
 It contains over 80 million documents and is quite useful.